semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.flow.data.md

 ## Integration

-Data components integrate with other mesh elements:
+data flows integrate with other mesh elements:

-- **Metadata Components**: Provide provenance and management data
+- **metadata flows**: Provide provenance and management data
-- **Reference Components**: Enable indirection and linking
+- **reference flows**: Enable indirection and linking
 - **Asset Trees**: Store associated files and media
 - **Resource Pages**: Provide human-readable interfaces

-Data components are the core content mechanism that enables the semantic flow mesh to function as a distributed, versioned knowledge management system.
+data flows are the core content mechanism that enables the semantic flow mesh to function as a distributed, versioned knowledge management system.